Anemia: A Major Health Concern

 From 1.9 lakh samples, we found that a significant percentage of people had anemia, especially among women of all ages and men above the age of 60.

-Where do you stand?
+Know where do you stand!
 Get a blood test to check your hemoglobin levels.